 Not literally “rat people”, unless rats really are your thing.
 I’m talking about the people that get what you do, appreciate it, and love you for it.
 Everyone else?
 You can safely ignore.

 The ones who think your work is useless or worse, disgusting don’t truly matter.
 Their dissension should fall on deaf ears because they’d never support you, pay you or join your secret club.
 When you give up trying to please everyone your work becomes much more focused and valuable to the people that matter.

 My mailing list is full of my rat people.
-My web design clients are my rat people.
+My students in my courses are my rat people.
 The folks I connect with on social media and become friends with, even though we may be thousands of miles apart, are my rat people.